-Starfield character creation
+Starfield character creator

 A deep-dive customization guide to creating your perfect Spacefarer with the Starfield character creation menu.

-Before you fly your ship anywhere in search of anomalies and adventure, you are going to be crafting your Spacefarer with the Starfield character creation screen.
+Before you fly your ship anywhere in search of anomalies and adventure, you are going to be crafting your own unique Spacefarer with the Starfield character creation screen.
 Fans of The Elder Scrolls and Fallout Series will likely recognize a number of tabs and options, but let’s break down all of the elements you can customize so you are up and running as fast as possible.

-The main character creation options are:
+The main Starfield character creation options are:

 Biometric ID is the first major section in the Starfield character creation screen and contains one option: the Personnel Record.